pchiorean/Indentz/docs/README.md

 #### **`LabelPageRatios`**
 Adds a label with the page aspect ratio, on the slug of each page, on the **info** layer.

-#### **`LabelsCleanup`**
-Sometimes objects that have a script label attached are reused, which may create problems later.
-The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

 #### **`Offset Paths`**

 This is a slightly modified version of [**OffsetPath**](https://creativepro.com/indesign-cad-tool/) by Olav Martin Kvern, that creates paths around selected objects at a custom offset distance: